sleepjie/Valanar/Valanar Superdocument.md

 There have been hundreds of groups, guilds, associations, enclaves and factions across Valanar’s history; below are some of the more historically influential or well documented.

 ---
+### The Circle of Mages
+Originally founded in 482BR, the Circle first

 ### The House of Daggers
 The method of contracting their services has, like many other facets of the organisation, been a topic of scholarly debate for some time.
 While some suggest the House of Daggers operate under society’s nose, there are those who posit that their contracts and resources come from the outer planes through bargains made with beings of magnificent influence.